-Initially, the Internet was not publicly available, it was a private network for the military, and around the early 1980s, IPv4 was introduced.
+Initially, the Internet was not publicly available, it was a private network for the military.
+Around the early 1980s, IPv4 protocol appeared as a convenient way to assign address to each computer in the network.
 This protocol allowed the use of approximately 4.3 billion (4,294,967,296) addresses, which was the main drawback of this protocol.
 With the advent of new devices, addresses are not enough for all, and in the 1990s, a shortage of addresses already began.

 To fix this, companies started looking for solutions to address.
 So The Internet Engineering Task Force (IETF), responsible for developing major Internet technologies, came up with a new, utterly different protocol about ten years ago – IPv6.
 The main difference between this protocol and its predecessor is the number of available addresses, which is 10 to the 28th degree, that is 79 228 162 514 264 337 593 543 950 336 addresses, which should surely suffice for all modern devices, whether it’s a PC, phone, IP camera or vacuum cleaner or even a light bulb.